 (4) Non-Equity Incentive Plan Compensation: These amounts were approved for payment pursuant to the terms of our executive bonus plans for 2022, 2021 and 2020.
 For a summary of how bonuses were calculated under the 2022 Executive Bonus Plan and 2022 Business Area Bonus Plan and see "Annual Performance-Based Cash Awards."
-Mr. Cordiner's 2022 performance-based cash compensation plan was comprised of two components, with a target payout level of 60% of his base salary based on achievement of the metrics under the 2022 Executive Bonus Plan, and a target payout level of 40% of his base salary based on his sales performance draw Cash Awards.
-"Ruzicka's 2022 performance-based cash compensation plans were comprised of two components, with effective target payout levels of 25% of their base salaries based on the 2022 Executive Bonus Plan, and effective target payout levels of 25% of their base salaries based on the 2022 Business Area Bonus Plan.
+Mr. Cordiner's 2022 performance-based cash compensation plan was comprised of two components, with a target payout level of 60% of his base salary based on achievement of the metrics under the 2022 Executive Bonus Plan, and a target payout level of 40% of his base salary based on the sales performance dues to the metrics under the 2022 performance-based cash compensation plans were comprised of two components, with effective target payout levels of 25% of their base salaries based on the 2022 Executive Bonus Plan, and effective target payout levels of 25% of their base salaries based on the 2022 Executive Bonus Plan.